embedthis/exp-semantic-skeleton/README.md

 #### expansive.json

 * less.enable &mdash; Enable the less service to process less files.
+* less.files &mdash; Array of less files to compile.
+* less.dependencies &mdash; Explicit map of dependencies if not using "stylesheet".
 * less.stylesheet &mdash; Primary stylesheet to update if any less file changes.
     If specified, the "dependencies" map will be automatically created.
-* less.dependencies &mdash; Explicit map of dependencies if not using "stylesheet".
-* less.documents &mdash; Array of less files to compile.
 * css.prefix &mdash; Enable running autoprefixer on CSS files to handle browser specific extensions.
 * css.minify &mdash; Enable minifying CSS files.
 * js.enable &mdash; Enable minifying script files.